hydrusnetwork/hydrus/docs/getting_started_searching.md

     Once you are more experienced, have a play with this.
 It lets you save your common searches for future, so you don't have to either keep re-entering them or keep them open all the time.
 If you close big things down when you aren't using them, you will keep your client lightweight and save time.

 When you type a tag in a search page, Hydrus will treat a space the same way as an underscore.
-Searching `character:samus aran` will find files tagged with `character:samus aran` and `character:samus_aran`.
+Searching `character:my cool character` will find files tagged with `character:my cool character` and `character:my_cool_character`.
 This is true of some other syntax characters, `[](){}/\"'-`, too.

 Tags will be searchable by all their [siblings](advanced_siblings.md).
 If there's a sibling for `large` -> `huge` then typing `large` will provide `huge` as a suggestion.
 This goes for the whole sibling chain, no matter how deep or a tag's position in it.